Scan Science and Technology

 The Experts below are selected from a list of 315204 Experts worldwide ranked by ideXlab platform

-Tzyy-ping Jung – 1st expert on this subject based on the ideXlab platform
+Tzyy-ping Jung – One of the best experts on this subject based on the ideXlab platform.

 Estimation of Alertness levels with changes in decibel scale wavelength of EEG during dual-task simulation of auditory sonar target detection2010 Annual International Conference of the IEEE Engineering in Medicine and Biology, 2010Co-Authors: Sridhar P Arjunan, Dinesh K Kumar, Tzyy-ping JungAbstract: